 Century Park Associates’ Going the Extra Mile program honors associates who go beyond their job descriptions in caring for residents, their families and fellow associates.
-Here are six of our inspiring stories from our winners:
+Here are seven of our inspiring stories from our winners:

-Melitte Harrison, transportation coordinator at Garden Plaza of Greenbriar Cove in Ooltewah, Tennessee
+Ty Sills, driver at Garden Plaza of Greenbriar Cove in Ooltewah, Tennessee

 Ty has been doing the residents’ personal shopping during the COVID-19 quarantine.
 But, that’s just the start.
 He also researched and baked a Jewish cookie recipe for one of our Jewish residents who is a little bit of a picky eater.
 Ty is willing to give a helping hand whenever needed.
 He truly has a servant’s heart.

 Sunny Rush, wellness/caregiver at The Bridge at Longmont, Corlorado

 Sunny must be blessed with 10 arms and 10 minds, because she is always doing so much for her community.
 She is always available to help the residents and associates whenever it is needed.
 She is like a candle who burns herself to light others.

 Grisselle Lopez De Victoria, resident assistant at The Bridge at Orlando, Florida

 Grisselle helped a new resident acclimate to the community by showing her around and introducing her to the other residents.
 Grisselle wants everyone to feel welcome.
 She has a great attitude with an infectious smile.